Master Craftsman or just the Master?

 David Clement notes that when he worked in the shop all the frames carried the frame number on the bottom bracket.
 The standard marking having the prefix MN followed by, or below which was, a four or five digit production number, consisting of the year as the first two digits then that year's bike production number in annual sequence.
 Usually the front forks carried only the current year's production number stamped on the steerer tube, this number would be visible only when the forks were removed for the frame.
 At the time David was with the firm even frames supplied to other firms were given an MN prefix to the number on the bottom bracket.
 As we now know, Major was not always consistent with this system, some bicycles without the frame number having been found, this was probably a later lapse.

 Major always insisted that the chromium plating on his frames was carried out to a very high standard with a good thick copper base.
 One all chrome frame is recalled; although plating was usually restricted to the front forks and rear stay ends of a frame.
-In the early 1960's a company in Ablewell Street, Wolverhampton, carried out the electro-plating.
+In the early 1960's Ablo Plating, whose premises were in Ablo Street, Wolverhampton, carried out the electro-plating.
 Later it became more difficult to get the same quality and then a variety of companies were used.
 By the end of the 1980s local industries were disappearing rapidly however, and even Major could no longer get a reliable plater to work on his bicycles.
 In this period he refused to have a plating finish on his bikes, but this was also general in the cycle trade, plating finishes were now the reserve of specialist restorers of older bikes and were not seen on truly contemporary machines.

 Photo courtesy of Nigel Price